sespiros/go-telegram-garvis/README.md

     "AppID": "YOUR GAE APP ID HERE"
 }
 ```
-6. Create your own rules
+6. Create your own filters
 7. Deploy it
 8. Activate it by visiting https://{app-id}.appspot.com/{telegram-bot-key}/start
 9. Add it to a group (maybe)